jaylenw/IonicTodoApp/README.md

 4. Run `ionic serve` for live preview.
 You can then browse the site after opening your browser to the url that ionic has informed you, usually `http://localhost:8100`.

+Optional: If you would like to have a web optimized build for deployment, as if you want to put it on a web server or use it in [Electron](http://electron.atom.io/), run `gulp build-web`.
+The folder `www-dist` will have optimized files for deployment.

 ### Setting up the Backend